-The net deferred tax asset is reported on the accompanying Consolidated Balance Sheets based on net position by tax jurisdiction, with federal positions recorded as net assets and state positions recorded as net liabilities.
-At January 31, 2024 and 2023, respectively, approximately \$7.8 million and \$22.0 million are recorded as assets on the Consolidated Balance Sheets within "Other assets" and \$1.6 million and \$1.1 million are recorded as liabilities on the accompanying Consolidated Balance Sheets within "Deferred taxes".
+The net deferred tax liability (asset) is reported on the accompanying Consolidated Balance Sheets based on net position by tax jurisdiction, with both federal positions and state positions recorded as net liabilities within "Deferred taxes" at January 31, 2025.
+At January 31, 2024, federal positions of approximately \$7.8 million are recorded as assets on the Consolidated Balance Sheets within "Other assets" and state positions of \$1.6 million are recorded as liabilities on the accompanying Consolidated Balance Sheets within "Deferred taxes".

-The Company has a general business credit carryforward of approximately \$12.3 million and \$26.1 million at January 31, 2024 and 2023, respectively.
+The Company has a general business credit carryforward, net of the impact of uncertain tax positions, of approximately \$4.2 million and \$12.3 million at January 31, 2025 and 2024, respectively.
 The Company can carry these credits forward for up to twenty years.
-The carryforward period begins to expire in fiscal year 2039.
+The carryforward periods expire between fiscal years 2041 and 2042.

-The Company has a valuation allowance of approximately \$160,000 and \$192,000 at January 31, 2024 and 2023, respectively, related to state net operating loss carryforwards.
-The Company decreased the valuation allowance by \$32,000 in fiscal year 2023.
+The Company has a valuation allowance of approximately \$132,000 and \$160,000 at January 31, 2025 and 2024, respectively, related to state net operating loss carryforwards.
+The Company decreased the valuation allowance by \$28,000 in fiscal year 2024.
 These adjustments to the valuation allowance are a result of estimates of realizing certain future state tax benefits.